ibm-research-ireland/sparkoscope/spark-1.4.1/README.md

 spark.sigar.dir                  hdfs://127.0.0.1:9000/custom-metrics
 ```

+# **Important**:

-**Important**: The folders spark.eventLog.dir, sigar.sink.hdfs.dir and spark.sigar.dir must already exist in the HDFS
+The folders spark.eventLog.dir, sigar.sink.hdfs.dir and spark.sigar.dir must already exist in the HDFS.

+You should increase the limit for open files on the operating systems of the Master and the Workers

 ## Tested Environments